To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 Insurance providers can be scammy and getting your claims paid can be a hassle.
-No one looks forward to calling their insurance company and premiums are pain to pay.
+No one looks forward to calling their insurance company and premiums are a pain to pay.
 So why sign up for another insurance policy that isn’t required by law?
 Because in the blink of an eye your furry friend can get hit by a car causing your world mayhem.
 Not only does your pet need medical attention immediately but your bank account needs help as well.
 How will you pay for your pet’s emergency?

 Canine Journal has been reviewing pet insurance companies since 2007.
 Our research is extensive and rigorous and we include everything you’d want to know about a pet health insurance company in our reviews.
 Here we’ll answer the most commonly asked questions.